How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Sant Pau Hospital

-Presently referred to as the “city within the city,” this hospital is one of my favorite hidden gems in Barcelona, and is one of those hidden places that only locals know about.
-Recognized as a UNESCO World Heritage Site in 1997 for its “architectural uniqueness and artistic beauty,” this hospital complex is an ode to Catalan Modernism.
-Despite its medical origins, the hospital was designed to be more than a healing space – it was meant to be a retreat.
-Sitting in a calming, tree-lined environment, patients could recover amidst fresh air and serene surroundings.
+Presently referred to as the "city within the city," this hospital is one of the best hidden gems in Barcelona, and is one of those hidden places that only locals know about.
+Recognized as a UNESCO World Heritage Site in 1997 for its "architectural uniqueness and artistic beauty," this hospital complex is an ode to Catalan Modernism.
+Despite its medical origins, the hospital was designed to be more than a healing space — it was meant to be a retreat.

 Address: C/ de St. Antoni Maria Claret, 167, 08025 Barcelona.